How to Use Watt with Multiple Repository Applications

 Why ignore resolved applications:

-- Services are pulled from their own repositories
+- Applications are pulled from their own repositories

-- Prevents committing resolved application code to project repo
+- Prevents committing resolved application code to main repo

-- Keeps project repo focused on orchestration configuration
+- Keeps main repo focused on orchestration configuration

 1. Resolve all applications: